 How to Get the Look

-- Pale blue poplin shirt with a spread collar and 1-button barrel cuffs
+- Pale blue poplin shirt with long point collar and 1-button barrel cuffs

 - Burgundy red sweater vest